dingzhiyue/DeepFrame/README.md

 ## Examples using DeepFrame
-### 1. Build a simple neural network to do a 'breast cancer classification' task.
+### Example 1.
+Build a simple neural network to do a 'breast cancer classification' task.
 The data comes from kaggle **[Breast Cancer Wisconsin data set](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)**.
 This task is to classify Benign and Maligant breast cancer based on clinic data.